About us

 COLC formally launched on September 20th, 2018, in Halifax, Nova Scotia, at the Oceans Inspiration Expo, which was held as part of the G7 Ministerial Meeting on Working Together on Climate Change, Oceans, and Clean Energy.

 Since inception, COLC has operated as an independent national project office with initial administrative headquarters at the Canadian Museum of Nature and Dalhousie University (2018-2021).
-Since April 2021, Ocean Networks Canada at the University of Victoria has served as COLC’s administrative home.
+Ocean Networks Canada at the University of Victoria served as COLC’s second administrative home from April 2021 to March 2024.
+Currently, Dalhousie University (Ocean Frontier Institute) serves as COLC’s administrative headquarters.

 COLC’s initial project was to lead a Canada-wide research initiative to better understand Canadians’ varying relationships with the ocean and to examine how ocean literacy is understood and practiced across the country.